 The military service will then make a determination as to whether or not your previous drug usage is a bar to service in that particular branch of the military.
 In most cases, a person who experimented with "non-hard" drugs in the past will be allowed to enlist.
 Anything more than experimentation may very well be a bar to enlistment.

 While not a consistently enforced rule, one can expect that any admitted use of marijuana over 15 or so times, or any admitted use of "hard drugs," will be disqualifying, and require a waiver.

 In any case, dependency on illegal drugs is disqualifying, any history of drug use is potentially disqualifying and any history of dependency on alcohol is disqualifying.

 Even if enlistment is authorized, many sensitive military jobs will be closed to individuals who have any past association with illegal drug or alcohol use.

 In the Air Force, anyone who admits to smoking marijuana less than 15 times does not require a waiver.
-More than 15 times, but less than 25 requires a Drug Eligibility Determination (basically, a trained Drug & Alcohol Specialist will examine the exact circumstances of the use).
+More than 15 times, but fewer than 25 requires a Drug Eligibility Determination (basically, a trained drug and alcohol specialist will examine the exact circumstances of the use).

 An approved Drug Eligibility Determination is not the same thing as a "waiver," in that it will not preclude enlistment in most Air Force Jobs.
 More than 25 uses of marijuana are disqualifying and require a waiver.